lmoravek83/monitorui/readme.md

 # <span style="color://37ABC8">Monitor</span><span style="color://FF6600">~~UI~~</span> - Infrastructure and Services monitoring

-Monitor~~UI~~ is infrastructure, network and services monitoring, using basic protocol (no agents on hosts).
+Monitor~~UI~~ is infrastructure, network and services monitoring, with using of basic protocols (no agents installation on hosts required ).

 First, there is no UI (User interface), it was thought about it at beginning, but there are more important thinks, like life itself :) But do not worry, MonitorUI does great job, it has really good notifications via mail and very nice logs.
 Who wants another dashboard when you can integrate with such great tool like Grafana, Kibana, Splunk (this is not the advertisement) etc ...
 Also it does pretty nice color outputs on terminal (so your eyes will not be lost in shadows).